d4hines/window-alm/README.md

             directionFactor(Dir) = F,
             Coord + D * F = NewCoord.
         ```
-    The final coordinate of the other axis AX' depends on whether A snaps to the corner of B:
+    The final coordinate of the other axis AX' depends on whether A is snapped to the
+    corner of B:
     1. The final coordinate of A w.r.t. axis AX' are moved by the distance and in the direction
-        of the nearest corner of A to B if A snaps to the corner of B.
+        of the nearest corner of A to B if A is snapped to the corner of B.
         ```
         finalCoordinate(A, AX', NewCoord) if
-            snaps(A, B),
+            snapped(A, B),
-            snapsCorner(A, B),
+            snappedToCorner(A, B),
             nearestSide(A, B, Dir),
             axis(Dir) = AX,
             oppositeAxis(AX) = AX'